vanavreddy/Parallel_Compute_Engine/README.md

 \* You may NOT need to execute all the steps every time.
 The list above shows steps for first time setup.

+Additional steps specific for a configuration are discussed later.

 ## 1. Set up the conda environment